 I couldn’t bring myself to leave.

 As this decade comes to an end, we millennials are the driving force of business, building empires from almost nothing.
 We are the entrepreneurs, innovators, developers, who spend hours, sometimes well in to the night, on projects and presentations; we just can’t work in a space that’s uninspiring.
-We look for open plan, naturally lit environments; we like fresh flowers and tasteful decor; we want clean, functional facilities; we need adequate transport links and parking spaces.
+The ideal millennial office is open plan, a naturally lit environment; we like fresh flowers and tasteful decor; we want clean, functional facilities; we need adequate transport links and parking spaces.
 Of course, gym access and an office puppy would be happily accepted too.

 You see, these preferences aren’t limited to the day job.
 At home, when I’m blogging and travel writing, or planning lessons and marking books, I go to my very own office space.
 Although it’s the smallest room in the house, its walls are powder blue, and decorated with a large DIY pin map of the UK.
 I opted for crisp white furniture: desk, bookcase, drawers.
 It’s also the home to a couple of house plants and scented candles.
 Yes, I spent hours perfecting it, and it’s my favourite room in the house; my place for inspiration.

 Indeed, salary, benefits, and flexibility are essentials for a positive work atmosphere, but we cannot overlook the importance of our office environment for our mental health.
 Food, water, warmth, shelter and a sense of safety are humans’ basic needs; without them, we are unlikely to truly feel as though we belong in the office, or anywhere.
 Millennials are constantly criticised for being ‘snowflakes’, for having unreasonably high expectations, for being entitled, for calling out workplace bullying, but we’re not.
 We are a generation of people who know we don’t have to sit in a brown, cigarette stained cubicle our whole lives, who know we deserve better as employees.